ShawnDriscoll/diceroll/docs/source/index.rst

 .. image:: diceroll_manual_cover_art.png

-**diceroll 2.2** is a Python 2.5 function module that your game code can make calls to when dice rolls are needed.
+**diceroll 2.2** is a Python 2.5 function module that your game code can make calls to when various dice rolls are needed.

 The free-to-use source is available at https://github.com/ShawnDriscoll/diceroll